-In the 1960s the first lasers which were known as wave 1 lasers and emitted a continuous wave a light.
-This continuous beam however rendered wave 1 laser s useless as the beam could not be controlled which caused too much of a risk to the skin being permanently damaged.
+- 1960s: The first lasers were created (known as wave 1 lasers) and emitted a continuous wave of light.
+This continuous beam however rendered wave 1 lasers useless as the beam could not be controlled.
+It caused too much of a risk to the skin being permanently damaged.

-In the 1970s came the wave 2 lasers.
-These lasers where a vast improvement to the ones seen a decade earlier allowing for targeting of individual hair follicles by sending a beam of energy via a fiber optic probe.
-The wave 2 laser were not sent off for testing and as a result was pulled by the FDA as it was difficult to use and ineffective for its claims.
+- 1970s: In the 1970s wave 2 lasers came.
+These lasers were a vast improvement to the ones seen a decade earlier.
+These allowed for the targeting of individual hair follicles by sending a beam of energy via a fibre optic probe.
+The wave 2 laser was not sent off for testing and as a result, was pulled by the FDA as it was difficult to use and ineffective for its claims.

-In 1980s the wave 3 lasers were created.
-These laser were not much of a advancement from the previous and although they did offer improved targeting then the wave 2 lasers they were still tedious and ineffective for laser hair removal which saw them being removed from the market.
+- 1980s: The wave 3 lasers were created.
+These lasers were not much of an advancement from the previous.
+Although they did offer improved targeting than the wave 2 lasers, they were still tedious and ineffective for laser hair removal, which resulted in them being removed from the market.

-1990 is where laser hair removal started to take its current form in the form of the wave 4 laser which was finally cleared by the FDA for official use.
-The lasers used a carbon based lotion as a chromophore (what the laser targets).
-The laser heated up the carbon which would release a kind of shock wave to the hair follicle destroying it in the process.
+- 1990s: 1990 is when laser hair removal started to take its current form in the form of the wave 4 laser, which was finally cleared by the FDA for official use.
+The lasers used a carbon-based lotion as a chromophore (what the laser targets).
+The laser heated up the carbon, which would release a kind of shock wave to the hair follicle and destroying it in the process.
 The only problem with the wave 4 laser is that it could also cause damage to surrounding cells and tissue.

-In 1997 the wave 5 laser was introduced.
+- 1997: In 1997 the wave 5 lasers was introduced.
 The wave 5 laser targeted melanin in the hair and was cleared by the FDA.
-Being easy to use and having a cooling system built in it greatly increase the safety and effectiveness.
-Wave 5 lasers are used all round the world today and are currently the latest in laser hair removal technology.
+Being easy to use and having a cooling system built in it greatly increase safety and effectiveness.
+Wave 5 lasers are used all around the world today and are currently the latest in laser hair removal technology.

 How Does Laser Hair Removal Work?

-The key principal behind Laser Hair Removal is SPTL (selective photothermolysis).
-This sounds kind of complicated and well to be honest it is but basically put it’s the matching of a precise wavelength of light and pulse interval to achieve the optimal effect on the targeted tissue, without causing any surrounding damage to any nearby neighbouring tissue.
+The key principle behind Laser Hair Removal is SPTL (selective photothermolysis).
+To summarise, it’s the matching of a precise wavelength of light and pulse interval to achieve the optimal effect on the targeted tissue, without causing any surrounding damage to any nearby neighbouring tissue.

-We all have our weakness and until now our hairs were a razor blade and wax strips.
-However because hair has regenerative capabilities so to speak these methods only provided temporary solutions.
-As many of you reading this know you can spend a long time in the morning in the shower removing your hair only to see it re-appear days later.
-I know it’s annoying!!
-However it was only a matter of time before we found hair’s kryptonite…melanin.
-Melanin gives hair its colour, there are two types named Eumelanin that gives hair a brown or black colour and pheomelanin which gives blonde and red hair.
+Until now, our hair removal was predominantly a razor blade or wax strips.
+However, because hair has regenerative capabilities, these methods only provided temporary solutions.
+As many of you reading this know, you can spend a long time in the morning in the shower removing your hair only to see it re-appear days later.
+However, it was only a matter of time before Melanin was found, which gives hair its colour.
+There are two types named Eumelanin that gives hair a brown or black colour and pheomelanin which gives blonde and red hair.

-A highly concentrated laser is aimed at the hair which is absorbed by the melanin in the skin.
-The energy then heats up the hair safely which subsequently damages the follicle (which creates hair), hindering the future growth without harming and damaging skin in the surround area.
+A highly concentrated laser is aimed at the hair, which is absorbed by the melanin in the skin.
+The energy then heats up the hair safely which subsequently damages the follicle (which creates hair), hindering the future growth without harming and damaging skin in the surround areas.

-When it comes to laser hair removal if you have light skin you are a good candidate.
-Usually if an individual has light skin they require less treatments then someone with darker skin.
+- Light Skin: When it comes to laser hair removal, if you have light skin, you are a good candidate.
+Usually, if an individual has lighter skin tone, they require fewer treatments than someone with darker toned skin.

-People with medium skin can still be good candidates, however speaking generally the persons hair has a larger role to play.
-If you have a medium skin tone then more likely then not you will need more treatments then someone with light coloured skin.
+- Medium Skin: People with medium skin tones can still be good candidates, however speaking generally the persons’ hair has a larger role to play.
+If you have a medium skin tone then more likely than not, you will need more treatments than someone with light coloured skin.

-Previously if you had dark skin then you would have been told that this particular treatment wouldn’t work for you…however with the ever increasing improvements in the laser hair removal industry there are now lasers for dark skin types too.
+- Dark Skin: If you have dark skin, previously you would have been told that this particular treatment wouldn’t work for you.
+However, with the ever-increasing improvements in the laser hair removal industry, there are now lasers for dark skin types too.

 Like skin type, your hair type also plays an important role in determining if you are a suitable candidate.

-Medium hair usually covers people that have brown hair (on the lighter side).
-Just as with the medium skin, a medium hair colour is still treatable but will most likely require more treatments than someone with dark hair.
+- Medium Hair: Medium hair usually covers people that have brown hair (on the lighter side).
+Just as with the medium skin, a medium hair colour is still treatable, but will most likely require more treatments than someone with dark hair.

-Note: Since white or grey air does not contain any pigment it is near impossible to treat people with these hair colours.
+Please note: Since white or grey air does not contain any pigment, it is near impossible to treat people with these hair colours.

 How Many Sessions Will I Need

 This depends on the area being treated and your skin tone/hair type.
-The average course is between 4 to 8 treatments due to the lifecycle of the human hair (3 different stages mentioned above).
-Laser hair removal only works in the anagen phase (aka active growth stage) and as 90% of follicles will be in this stage at any one time, a full course of treatments are needed to make sure that all the follicles have been destroyed hindering future growth.
+The average course is between 4 and 12 treatments due to the three stages within the lifecycle of the human hair.
+Laser hair removal only works in the anagen phase (aka active growth stage) and as 90% of follicles will be in this stage at any one time.
+A full course of treatments is needed to make sure that all the follicles have been destroyed, hindering future growth.
 We cater our schedules to the individual, as we know everyone is different.

 What Is The Waiting Time Between Treatments?

-Once you have completed a treatment it is usually around 2 weeks before the treated hairs shed from the skin.
-After this the re-growth normally starts to occur 4 weeks later so usually you will have your following treatment every 6 weeks.
-However this can vary depending on the targeted treatment area.
+Once you have completed a treatment, it is usually around 2 weeks before the treated hairs are shed from the skin.
+After this, the re-growth normally starts to occur 4 weeks later, so usually you will have your following treatment every 6 weeks.
+However, this can vary depending on the targeted treatment area.

 1. Upper Lip